 My research is in Metaphysics, Aesthetics, and Philosophy of Language.
 I write primarily about abstract artifacts.
 These are abstract objects that people create: e.g., novels, symphonies, corporations, languages, words, and fictional characters.
 Abstract artifacts have ramifications for myriad questions in metaphysics pertaining to causation, vague existence, vague identity, change, time, and creation.

 My teaching interests are diverse.
 I have taught courses in Environmental Ethics, Biomedical Ethics, Philosophy of Race and Gender, Epistemology, Metaphysics, Aesthetics, Philosophy of Language, Philosophy of Religion, Philosophy of Law, Philosophy and Film, and Introduction to Philosophy.
+I look forward teaching courses in Bioethics and time travel in the Fall at Union College.

 Department of Philosophy